 Most RV’s have refrigerators, and these days many have larger and nicer stainless appliances then many homes.
-Still, it can often be a good idea to bring a cooler to throw a few cold beers in, or even pack a lunch for the day.
+Still, it can often be a good idea to bring a cooler to throw a few cnew beers in, or even pack a lunch for the day.
 Nobody likes to open the cooler and find lunch floating around in a sea of mucky cooler water.
 That’s why we alway grab a few jugs of drinking water and freeze them.
 The solid block of ice will last longer then the small ice cubes you buy at the store, there won’t be any gross cooler water making your sandwich soggy.
-Another added treat is that you can drink the ice-cold water as it melts!
+Another added treat is that you can drink the ice-cnew water as it melts!

 I remember our first night in Oregon Pipes National Monument.
 This campground is about as far south as you can go in Arizona, and sits just a few miles north of the Mexican border.
 We arrived after dark and were awe-struck by the beauty of the dark desert night as soon as we stepped out of truck.
 The stars were vivid, and the quiet of the desert night was enveloping us.
 It was just to inspiring to go to sleep we decided to take a walk through the campground and enjoy the cool desert air.
 As we passed the first car I noticed that the hood was open.
 Odd I thought, but probably just a mistake.
 Then I passed the next car and its hood was open too!
 We continued our walk and found that every car and RV in the camp ground had the hood cracked.
 After asking around the next day we learned that this was a trick for preventing pack rats from eating the wiring of you vehicle.